A 25-Minute Weeknight Dinner That Packs A Punch

 - 6 garlic cloves, smashed and peeled

-- ¼ cup extra virgin olive oil
+- ¼ cup (60ml) extra virgin olive oil

 - 5 anchovy filets, drained

-- 2 Tbsp capers, drained, patted dry
+- 2 Tbsp (20g) capers, drained, patted dry

-- 1 large pinch red pepper flakes
+- 1 large pinch of red pepper flakes

-- 1 lemon, halved
+- 1 medium lemon, halved

-- fresh parsley, for serving, chopped
+- fresh parsley, finely chopped

 Instructions

 - Cook the aromatics.
-Preheat oven to 350F.
+Preheat oven to 350°F (175°C).
 Season chicken thighs with Kosher salt and black pepper on both sides.
 Finely chop 1 of the garlic cloves, then reserve for later.
-In a large, cast iron or ovenproof skillet over medium-high heat, add ¼ cup olive oil.
+In a large cast iron or ovenproof skillet over medium-high heat, add ¼ cup (60ml) olive oil.
 When oil is hot, add 5 smashed garlic cloves, 5 anchovy filets, 2 Tbsp drained capers, and a pinch of crushed red pepper flakes.
 Let cook, stirring with a wooden spoon to break up the anchovies, until the garlic browns around the edges and the anchovies dissolve, 3 to 5 minutes.
 Be careful, the oil will splatter.

 - Make the pan sauce.
 When chicken is done, transfer thighs to a plate (be careful, as the pan handle will be hot).
 Place the skillet back on the heat and add remaining minced garlic and the juice of half a lemon.
 Cook for about 30 seconds, scraping up the browned bits on the bottom of the pan.
 Turn off the heat, then return chicken to the pan to coat in the sauce.